epsilon537/boxlambda/docs/sw_comp_picolibc.md

 We have to tell the linker where in memory to place the program code, data, and stack.

-I'm using the Link Map provided by picolibc, slightly modified to include the vector table.
+I'm using the Link Map provided by PicoLibc, slightly modified to include the vector table.

-The picolibc link map expects the user to define the following symbols:
+The PicoLibc link map expects the user to define the following symbols:

 - **__flash** and **__flash_size**: The location and size of the read-only section of the image, containing code and read-only data,
 - **__ram** and **__ram_size**: The location and size of the read-write section of the image, containing data segments, bss, and stack.